 Listed below are 17 messages and actions that you can do to show your support and care for someone going through a divorce.
 Oppositely, there are also some things you should not do, as you risk invalidating or further hurting them.

-Things to Say to Someone Getting a Divorce
+What to Say to Someone Getting a Divorce?

 This simple statement achieves multiple things: acknowledges the difficulties of divorce, expresses support for the divorcee, and empowers them to overcome such difficulties.
 Sometimes, all a divorcee needs is a vote of confidence that they have whatever it takes to get through their current situation.